 top of page

-What is addiction?
+What is Addiction?

-What is addiction?
+What is Addiction?

 We consider addiction as an illness, just as cancer and heart disease is an illness.
 But for the addicts, this disease brings immense judgment, not sympathy.
 It is not a moral failing and one assumes a person shows weakness or entertains a bad habit.
 This is where the stigma comes from.

 People from all backgrounds can become addicted.
 Poor or rich, educated or not.
-Local statistics have shown addiction is prone is urban areas.
+Local statistics have shown addiction is prone in urban areas.
 Becoming an addict can happen to anyone regardless of your race, age or gender.
 This disease does not discriminate.

 There is no timeline attached to becoming an addict and some people may reason that the substance they are using is not that severe.